jalexanderp/yii2-blog-demo/README.md

 </table>
 ~~~

 Hmmm, looks different doesn't it!
-CHtml::link() is gone, and has been replaced by a helper namespace called Html.
-Fortunatly, the strucutre from CHtml::link to Html::a hasn't changed at all.
-So it's simply a matter of filling in the paramters.
+CHtml::link() is gone, and has been replaced by a helper name space called Html.
+Fortunately, the structure from CHtml::link to Html::a hasn't changed at all.
+So it's simply a matter of filling in the parameters.

 #### Read